JoseSK999/floresta-docs/src/ch02-01-the-chainstore-trait.md

 - `save_height` / `load_height`: Save or load the current chain tip data.
 - `save_header` / `get_header`: Save or retrieve a block header by its `BlockHash`.
 - `get_block_hash` / `update_block_index`: Retrieve or associate a `BlockHash` with a chain height.
-- `flush`: Immediately persist saved data that is still in memory.
+- `flush`: Immediately persist saved data still in memory.
 This ensures data recovery in case of a crash.
+- `check_integrity`: Performs a database integrity check.
+This can be a no-op if our implementation leverages a database crate that ensures integrity.

 In other words, the implementation of these methods should allow us to save and load: